 I am a keen runner and sportsman.
-Having played football until my mid 20’s, I took to the world of non impact and hitting the roads.
-I have run multiple races and run the Berlin marathon this month.
+I have run multiple races and ran the Berlin marathon this month.
 I have also run the London marathon and other events around the country.

 How did you find yourself in the world of fitness?